mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > “Engagement is more important than precision.”
 Alberto Brandolini on Event Storming

  * Visualise and reveal with Process mapping or event storming big picture
- * Requires decision makers and domain experts
+ * Requires decision makers and domain experts.
+Help good decisions get made.
  * You don't need to be smartest, need to enable

 ## Gain agreement that the solution solves the core problem